-During the year, the Group has obtained a facility from a local bank amounting to AED 100 million to repay all outstanding payments against the short term loan availed in 2021.
+During 2022, the Group has obtained a facility from a local bank amounting to AED 100 million to repay all outstanding payments against the short term loan availed in 2021.
 The previous loan was repaid from the funds drawn down from this new loan.
 The new loan is repayable in a bullet payment, six months after the date of the draw down.
-The loan carries interest at three-month EIBOR plus 1 % per annum.
-As at 31 December 2022, the outstanding balance of this facility amounted to AED 90 million (2021: AED nil).
+The loan carries interest at three-month EIBOR plus 0.85 % per annum.
+As at 31 December 2023, the outstanding balance of this facility amounted to AED 90 million (2022: AED 90 million).